RESOURCES

 The most important thing to know about sexually transmitted infections (STIs) is to get tested regularly, which can range from 3 to 6 months up to a year.
 This can involve getting a blood test, peeing in a cup, and/or swabbing your throat and butt, depending on the types of sex you’re having.
 To find free or low-cost STI testing near you click here.

 U=U stands for undetectable equals untransmittable.
 That means people with HIV who follow their antiretroviral therapy (ART) can achieve and maintain an undetectable viral load—the amount of HIV in the blood.
-People who have an undetectable viral load do not transmit the virus to their sex partners.
+People who have an undetectable viral load won't transmit HIV to their sex partners.

 PrEP, or pre-exposure prophylaxis, is medicine that reduces your chances of getting HIV from sex or injection drug use.
 When taken as prescribed, PrEP is highly effective for preventing HIV.
 PrEP is very safe and generally well tolerated.
 Most insurance plans (public and private) cover PrEP, and you can find a provider to prescribe it to you if you think you would benefit from being on it.
 If you cannot use this locator, please reach out to our PrEP navigation team by calling 628-899-4662 or emailing support@together.takemehome.org.